Modar-Nahhas/TestProject/README.md

 ## About TestPorject

-This is a test project.
+This is a Laravel test project.

+## Prerequisite
+To run this project you should have the following:
+- PHP v7.* installed.
+- MySql database engine.
+- Composer installed: <a hred="https://getcomposer.org/download/">Install Here</a>

 ## How to run
 - Clone the repository.